+Questionnaire for the Parline Database:

-Data on the annual activities of parliament
+Annual activities of parliament: 2013-2017

 This questionnaire seeks to collect data on the annual activities of parliament for the period 2013-2017.
 The data will be published on the IPU's New Parline database on national parliaments.